squisquater/Tutorials/01.PopStats-PopStr-msats/README.md

 **STEP 3:** Calculate effective population size \
 \
 3a: Load the [helper script](https://github.com/squisquater/Tutorials/blob/main/01.PopStats-PopStr-msats/write_genepop_function.R) that writes genepop file from adegenet object.
 This is used to create input for NeEstimator2. \
-*You will need to download this file to create a copy of it in your working directory.*

 ```
 source("write_genepop_function.R")